 d) In contrast to isolated enzymes or chemical catalysts, microorganisms adapt the structure and activity of their enzymes to the process conditions, whereby selectivity and productivity can change.
 Mutations of the microorganisms can occur under sub-optimal biological conditions.

 e) Microorganisms are frequently sensitive to strong shear stress and to thermal and chemical influences.

 f) Reactions generally occur in gas-liquid-solid systems, the liquid phase usually being aqueous.

 g) The microbial mass can increase as biochemical conversion progresses.
 Effects such as growth on the walls, flocculation, or autolysis of microorganisms can occur during the reaction.

 h) Continuous bioreactors often exhibit complicated dynamic behavior.

 Requirements of bioreactors

 Due to above mentioned demands made by biological systems on their environment, there is no universal bioreactor.
 However, the general requirements of the bioreactor are as follows:

 1) The vessel should be robust and strong enough to withstand the various treatments required such as exposure to high heat, pressure, and strong chemicals and washings and cleanings.

 2) The vessel should be able to be sterilized and to maintain stringent aseptic conditions over long periods of the actual fermentation process.

 3) The vessel should be equipped with stirrers or mixers to ensure mass transfer processes occur efficiently.

 4) It should have sensors to monitor and control the fermentation process.

 5) It should be provided with inoculation point for aseptic transfer in inoculum.

 6) Sampling valve for withdrawing a sample for different tests.

 7) Baffles should be provided in case of stirred fermentor to prevent vertex formation.

-8) It should be provided with facility for intermittent addition of an antifoam agent.
+8) It should be provided with a facility for intermittent addition of an antifoam agent.

 9) In case of aerobic submerged fermentation, the tank should be equipped with the aerating device.